12 Fascinating Facts About YouTube

 Artist Petra Cortwright used her webcam to compose the above video, which she auctioned off during a 2013 digital art show held at the Phillips auction house.
 Titled rgb,d-lay, it depicts Cortwright holding her hair in a loop.
 The original video file was auctioned—Cortwright put a USB drive in a fancy box for the winner—and appraised based on the number of hits it had at the time of sale.
 It sold for $3200.

 YouTube has long since replaced those old Time-Life books on home repair, with thousands of videos devoted to instructionals.
-But according to the site, the most-searched tutorial isn’t for fixing a leaky faucet: it’s for how to kiss.
+But according to the site, the most-searched tutorial in 2015 wasn’t for fixing a leaky faucet: it was for how to kiss.
 (Number four: how to get a six-pack in three minutes.)